 There are at least 25 major haunted houses in and around, Arizona or in regional area's around Arizona.
 Phoenix and Mesa, Arizona is not far from many other cities and states that also have several haunted houses for example you could drive to Las Veges, Nevada, or Oklahoma City, Oklahoma or even other parts of the state like Flagstaff, Arizona, and of course Tucson, Arizona.

 When trying to decide what haunted houses in Phoenix to visit make sure you choose the ones on the FIRST page of our directory as these are the best ones in the state.
-Also make sure you vote on our poll to determine the best haunted house in Ohio and tweet this page or share with facebook to help others find the scariest haunted houses in Arizona.
+Also make sure you vote on our poll to determine the best haunted house in Arizona and tweet this page or share with facebook to help others find the scariest haunted houses in Arizona.

 Use the zip code finder here on Hauntworld.com to find the best and scariest haunted houses in Phoenix, Arizona.